 As discussed in Section 3.14, Noise and Ground-borne Vibration, the potential for noise effects would be greatest during structures work at locations where pile driving is required for bridge construction.
-Therefore, as identified in Table 3.14-4 in Section 3.14, Noise and Ground-borne Vibration, the proposed Project incorporates BMP NV-1 (Noise Control Plan) and BMP NV-2 (Vibration Control Plan) to ensure that the City of Stockton's standards will not be violated during construction of the proposed Project and to reduce the effects of temporary construction-related vibration on nearby vibration-sensitive land uses.
-Thus, the proposed Project would not result in direct or indirect short-term adverse effects on the community, which is which is predominately comprised of EJ populations.
-No disproportionately high and adverse effects on EJ populations would occur in the RSA as it relates to short-term noise and vibration.
+Therefore, as identified in Table 3.14-4 in Section 3.14, Noise and Ground-borne Vibration, the Project incorporates BMP NV-1 (Noise Control Plan) and BMP NV-2 (Vibration Control Plan) to ensure that the City of Stockton's standards will not be violated during construction of the Project and to reduce the effects of temporary construction-related vibration on nearby vibration-sensitive land uses.